 Pay close attention to contextual marketing

-This is one of the great tips for ecommerce: use the right message in the right context to convey a potential customer to become an actual buyer of your product.
+This is one of the great tips for eCommerce: use the right message in the right context to convey to a potential customer to become an actual buyer of your product.
 This is contextual marketing at its finest.
-Connect with your demographics, both via geolocation based push notifications and by having cultural specific content strategies.
+Connect with your demographics, both via geolocation-based push notifications and by having cultural specific content strategies.

-User generated content is an absolutely great way to maintain two types of interaction:
+User-generated content is a great way to maintain two types of interaction:

 - Customer – Product

 Any type of content created and made public by unpaid contributors – such as pictures, videos, testimonials, or blog posts, is considered user-generated content.
 It helps a lot with promoting your brand while not having to invest more into your already existing marketing campaign and it also gives indirect customer feedback.

 Supersizing your orders and selling a slightly more premium and slightly more expensive product than the one originally desired by the customer are classic examples of product upselling.